nikosvlachogiannakis/Paper-Presentation/Presentations/slides_updated.md

   - We can control the chance of false positives independent of the stream.
 - Drift detection is typically applied in a streaming setting where data points arrive over time, and a sample is analyzed within a time window

+Note:  False Positive: Type 1 error.
+A valid drift detector should allow you to set and bound the probability of raising a false alarm — detecting drift when in reality there is none —and this bound should not depend on the particular data stream or distribution.

 ---